JetBrains/intellij-sdk-docs/topics/user_interface_components/tool_windows.md

 ## Contents (Tabs)

 Displaying the contents of many tool windows requires access to [indexes](indexing_and_psi_stubs.md).
-Because of that, tool windows are normally disabled while building indexes unless the `ToolWindowFactory` implements [`DumbAware`](%gh-ic%/platform/core-api/src/com/intellij/openapi/project/DumbAware.java).
+Because of that, tool windows are normally disabled while building indexes unless the `ToolWindowFactory` is marked [dumb aware](indexing_and_psi_stubs.md#DumbAwareAPI).

 As mentioned previously, tool windows can contain multiple contents (tabs).
 To manage the contents of a tool window, call [`ToolWindow.getContentManager()`](%gh-ic%/platform/ide-core/src/com/intellij/openapi/wm/ToolWindow.java).